Street children in the Philippines

-Problems facing street children

-Poverty

-Children bear the brunt of poverty of affected Filipino families.
+The Philippines has an estimated 250,000 street children as of 2021.
+Street children are defined as those who spend part of their time living in the streets for any reason.

+Causes

 Poverty, displacement due to armed conflict, and exposure to climatic and environmental impacts are key factors that lead to heightened vulnerability and increases in the number of street children.
-In 2015, 31.4% of children in the Philippines lived below the poverty line, with poverty rates for children in the Autonomous Region in Muslim Mindanao much higher at 63.1%, according to official government estimates.
+In 2015, 31.4% of children in the Philippines lived below the poverty line, with poverty rates for children in the Autonomous Region in Muslim Mindanao being much higher at 63.1%, according to official government estimates.
 Street children are more likely to live in poverty, be deprived of access to education and other social services, and experience social discrimination.
-They are also less likely to have of access to justice or legal status.
+They are also less likely to have access to justice or legal status.

-Drugs

-The most common substances are inhalants, such as solvents, rugby (a toluene-based glue) and cough syrups, followed by marijuana and shabu.
-Marijuana and shabu in particular are shared with friends whenever one of the group has enough money to buy them.
-Some street children take drugs as often as once a day.
+Challenges

+Crime

 A 1997 study estimated that up to 40% of street children had used drugs in the past.
-Other reports suggest that 66% to 85% of children had used inhalants, and 3% had used marijuana and shabu.
+Other reports suggest that 66% to 85% of children had used inhalants, and 3% had used marijuana and methamphetamine (known locally as "shabu").

-Summary execution of street children

-Many street children were in danger of summary execution during the Marcos Government era.
-In 2005, a report found that 39 children in Davao City had been killed by vigilante groups since 2001, most after having been released from police detention cells.
+Many street children were in danger of summary execution during the Marcos government era.
+39 children in Davao City had been killed by vigilante groups between 2001 and 2005, most after having been released from police detention cells.

-Child prostitution
+Sexual abuse

+Street children are at particular risk of child prostitution. and around 60,000 of the 1.5 million street children in the Philippines were involved in prostitution in 1996.
 Child prostitutes are used by foreign sex tourists and sexual predators, as well as local people.
 Some are used to film child pornography, which is rampant in the Philippines.
 Many street children are lured into prostitution as a means of survival, while others do it to earn money for their families.
-A variety of different factors contribute to the commercial sexual exploitation of children in the Philippines.

-Rooted in poverty, as elsewhere, the problem of child prostitution in Angeles City was exacerbated in the 1980s by Clark Air Base, where bars employed children who ended up as sex workers for American soldiers.
-Street children are at particular risk because many of the 200 brothels in Angeles offer children for sex.
-According to 1996 statistics of the Philippine Resource Network, 60,000 of the 1.5 million street children in the Philippines were prostituted.
+In particular, child prostitution in Angeles City was exacerbated in the 1980s by Clark Air Base, where bars employed children who ended up as sex workers for American soldiers.

-HIV/AIDS and STDs

-There is no HIV testing for children in the Philippines, but approximately 18% of the street children contract sexually transmitted infections (STIs).